sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/others.md

 ## Install shell

-We sell shell for M1s Dock, here are the assembly tutorial.
+We sell shell for M1s Dock, here is the assembly tutorial.

 You can decide the camera direction.